bjarngard/demo-raffle-v1/APP_SYSTEM_REFERENCE_2.md

     - **Submissions closed:** Inline card referencing latest winner (from `/api/winner` if available).
 Form disabled.
     - **Submissions open + active session:** Form enabled unless user already submitted.
   - Success state shows “Thank you for entering!” card.
+  - The “Link to your demo” input is required: the client guards empty submissions, and `/api/enter` returns `DEMO_LINK_REQUIRED` with “You must add a link to participate.” if a link is missing or only whitespace.
   - Includes a CTA opening `WeightInfoModal`, which uses `useWeightData` to read live `WeightSettings` values and presents a neutral rules table (base weight, subscriber loyalty caps, bits/gifts boosts, carry-over limits, participation requirements).
 It no longer embeds the viewer’s personal status card.
 - Error handling from `/api/enter`:
   - `SUBMISSIONS_CLOSED` → “Submissions are currently closed.”